pauljcoles/cats/part1.md

 **The tool was becoming domain-specific instead of universally applicable, AND performing worse as context expanded.**

-## The Lightbulb Moment: It's More of a Guideline!
+## The Lightbulb Moment: It's More of a Guideline

 Then it struck me - the lightbulb turned on. **I was treating the LLM as an equal, but it isn't.** It's not as smart as I thought in the way I thought (my internal monologue about it was less charitable).